-BS in Economics and Politics: May transfer a maximum of 9 units of economics elective course credit.
-BS in Economics and Statistics: May transfer a maximum of 9 units of economics elective course credit.
-Additional Major in Economics and Politics: May transfer a maximum of 9 units of economics elective course credit.

-Additional Major in Economics and Statistics: May transfer a maximum of 9 units of economics elective course credit.
+- BA in Economics: May transfer a maximum of 18 units of economics elective course credit. - BS in Economics: May transfer a maximum of 18 units of economics elective course credit. - BS in Economics and Math: May transfer a maximum of 9 units of economics elective course credit. - Additional Major in Economics: May transfer a maximum of 18 units of economics. - Minor in Economics: May transfer a maximum of 18 units of economics elective course credit.